 So, we will continue to be a people of prayer and love in response to COVID-19, discerning how to wisely live in these times.
 You will find below the current advice about how we are responding to what is unfolding in our country

 Yes!
-We are gathering together in person again now.
+We are gathering together in person.
 Some small groups are meeting face to face while others continue to meet online.
 Church services are also streamed online via Facebook and our Youtube Channel after the service on Sunday's.
-See the links at the bottom of the page.

 Our response is always set based on the latest NSW Health guidelines and may change at short notice, we may also request members and guests to undertake temperature testing and wear face masks.